Syncora/Syncora-Backend/README.md

   - `isConnected`: A boolean flag indicating whether the user is currently connected to the trivia session
 - `isPublic`: A boolean flag indicating whether the trivia game is publicly accessible or requires an invitation code to join
 - `inviteCode`: A unique code or token that can be used to join a private trivia game
+- `createdAt`: A timestamp when the session was created at
+- `startedAt`: A timestamp when the session was started at

 For example: